 SEPTIC DYE TEST

-A septic dye test is a non-invasive procedure using a fluorescent dye flushed toilet to determine the condition of the components of the system.
+A septic dye test is a non-invasive procedure using a fluorescent dye-flushed toilet to determine the condition of the components of the system.
 Once the dye test has been flushed, water is run into the system from a faucet to flush the dye into the septic tank and to the leach field.
 A septic dye test can expose obvious leaks and inadequacies in the system and indicate the need for repairs or alterations.
 However, because this is a visual inspection, the inspector can only report on what is observed aboveground.
 The test will not tell you what is wrong in the system.
 Results from a dye test can be seen in as little as 3 hours or as long as 3 days.

-WELL WATER TEST
+WATER SAMPLING TEST

 For more information, head to https://www.epa.gov/privatewells